explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

     This Output only works if the parent Domain is two-dimensional.

 	Parameters:
-	* color: a hex number or THREE.Color representing the color of the surface.
+	* color: a hex number or THREE.Color representing the solid color of the surface.
 	* opacity: number between 0 and 1 representing how transparent the surface is.
 1 = fully opaque, 0 = invisible.
     * showGrid: boolean: whether or not to show grid lines.
 Default: true
     * showSolid: boolean: whether to show solid color in between the grid lines, or to make the non-grid-lines portion transparent instead.
 Default: true.
+    * gridColor: hex code or THREE.Color().
+If showGrid is true, grid lines will appear over this surface. gridColor determines their color
     * gridSquares: number representing the total number of squares along one side to show.
 Default: 16
     * gridLineWidth: number representing the width of a gridline.
 Default: 0.15

+				showGrid: boolean.
+If true, will display a gridColor-colored grid over the surface.
+Default: true
+				showSolid: boolean.
+If true, will display a solid surface.
+Default: true
+				gridSquares: number representing how many squares per dimension to use in a rendered grid
+				gridLineWidth: number representing how many squares per dimension to use in a rendered grid

     Example usage: